AlizaNawaz-Dev/Data_science/Month: 2/Week3/Advanced Mysql/Managing Users and Privileges.md

 ◉ **Slave:**

 - The slave database s**erves as the backup** for the master database.
 ➥  **Benefits:**

 ◉ ScaleOut Solutions:

 - Load is spreaded among multiple slaves.
 - All writes and updates must occur on master.
 - All reads can occur on any slave.

 ◉ Data Security:

  - Backups can be performed on slaves without affecting the master.

 ◉ Analytics:

 - Analysis can be performed on slave without having any affect on master's speed or other slaves.

 ➥ **Replication Types:**

 ◉ Asynchronous:
 - Update occurs on Master and changes replicates to slaves.

 ◉ Synchronous:
 - Update occurs on Master and changes replicates to slaves at the same time.

  ◉ Semi-Synchronous:
  -  Master blocks before returning to the session that the transaction has replicated to atleast one of the slaves.

  ◉ Delayed:
  - Replica server lags behind the source by at least a specified amount of time.

 ➥ **Replication Formats:**

  ◉ Statement Based Replication (SBR):
-     -
+ - Entire SQL statement is replicated.

 ◉ Row Based Replication (RBR):
-    -
+- Changed rows are replicated.

 ◉ Mixed Based Replication (MBR):
-    -
+- Allows combination of Statement Based Replication and Row Based Replication.